-“There’s definitely been a decrease in the amount of time spent purchasing food, meal prepping/planning and cooking meals,” said Julie Simpson, a registered dietitian at Banner Health.
+“There’s definitely been a decrease in the amount of time spent purchasing food, meal prepping/planning and cooking meals,” said Julie Lammers, a registered dietitian at Banner Health.
 “Our culture wants tasty meals in 30 minutes or less.
 This in turn has led to more processed and pre-packaged foods in our pantry.”

 Pre-packaged or canned foods won’t go bad as fast, but they can easily get lost and forgotten and create chaos in the pantry.
 Besides, you only have so much space!
 It also means some fresh foods can go to waste as well.
 We’ve all had an unplanned science fair project in the back of our fridge.